 We’re going to be exploring 10 practice methods and tips for how to sing higher without straining.

-If you’re really looking to get the most from your voice, however, please do not push these too far.
+If you’re looking to get the most from your voice, however, please do not push these too far.

 The point at which you are uncomfortable or in pain is the point at which you are no longer reaping the benefits of your practice.